-Maude joined Life House in 2013 with a strong background in the non-profit sector – her most recent experience as the Community Education Coordinator for Safe Haven.
-She holds a MA in Sociology from the University of Minnesota, with a focus on domestic violence, sex offenders and juvenile delinquency and a certificate in nonprofit administration from the University of Wisconsin-Superior.
+Maude joined Life House in 2013 with more than 20 years’ experience in the nonprofit sector and market research.
+She holds an MA in Sociology from the University of Minnesota, with a focus on domestic violence, sex offenders and juvenile delinquency and a certificate in nonprofit administration from the University of Wisconsin-Superior.

 Ryan Irlbeck, Finance Director

 Ryan earned his Bachelor’s degree in Accounting from the University of St. Thomas in St. Paul.
 Ryan spent 10 years with Minneapolis-based Regis Corporation, most recently as Vice President of Operations.
 He is a former Certified Public Accountant and has served as the Finance Director for Animal Allies Humane Society and Community Action Duluth.

 Shannon joined Life House in May 2014, and brings more than 10 years of nonprofit experience.
 She holds an MPA, Nonprofit Management, from Virginia Commonwealth University in Richmond, Virginia.
 Prior to her work in the nonprofit sector, she spent two years in Malawi, Africa with the Peace Corps.